deepset-ai/haystack-home/content/blog/query-expansion/index.md

 ## Retrieval With Query Expansion

-Let’s take a look at what happens if we use query expansion as a step in our retrieval pipeline.
+Let’s look at what happens if we use query expansion as a step in our retrieval pipeline.
 Let’s look at this through a very simple and small demo.
 To this end, I used some dummy data.
 Here’s the list of `documents` I used:

 ```
 documents = [